Teaching Literacy in Your K-12 Classrooms

 While all aspects of literacy are critical to eventual success, for most students, the process starts with reading skills.
 These skills form the foundation for all other learning, which is a large part of the reasoning behind the wide adoption of Common Core State Standards (CCSS) curriculum programs.5 These new standards put the responsibility for teaching literacy skills on the backs of all teachers, not just language arts instructors.

-To learn more about how to develop literacy skills at any educational level, explore the online master’s degree and graduate certificate in reading education and the reading specialist licensure endorsement offered by the Department of Curriculum and Teaching at the University of Kansas School of Education.
+To learn more about how to develop literacy skills at any educational level, explore the online master’s degree and graduate certificate in reading education and the reading specialist licensure endorsement offered by the Department of Curriculum and Teaching at the University of Kansas School of Education and Human Sciences.